Natchez people

-The Natchez (/ˈnætʃɪz/ NATCH-iz, /ncz/) are a Native American people who originally lived in the Natchez Bluffs area in the Lower Mississippi Valley, near the present-day city of Natchez, Mississippi, in the United States.
+The Natchez (/ˈnætʃɪz/ NATCH-iz, /ncz/) were a Native American people who originally lived in the Natchez Bluffs area in the Lower Mississippi Valley, near the present-day city of Natchez, Mississippi, in the United States.
 The DeSoto chronicle failed to record their presence when they came down the river in 1543.
-They speak a language with no known relatives, although it may be distantly related to the Muskogean languages of the Creek Confederacy.
+They spoke a language with no known relatives, although it may be distantly related to the Muskogean languages of the Creek Confederacy.

 The somewhat unreliable archivist Pierre Margry recorded the identity the Natchez applied to themselves as "the Theloel".
 An early American geographer noted in his 1797 gazetteer that they were also known as the "Sun Set Indians".

 The Natchez are noted for being the only Mississippian culture with complex chiefdom characteristics to have survived long into the period of European colonization.
-Other Mississippian societies in the southeast had generally experienced important transformations shortly after contact with the Spanish Empire or other settler colonists from across the ocean.
+Other Mississippian societies in the Southeast had generally experienced important transformations shortly after contact with the Spanish Empire or other settler colonists from across the ocean.
 The Natchez are also noted for having had an unusual social system of nobility classes and exogamous marriage practices.
 It was a strongly matrilineal kinship society, with descent reckoned along female lines.
 The paramount chief named the Great Sun was always the son of the Female Sun, whose daughter would be the mother of the next Great Sun.
 This ensured that the chiefdom stayed under the control of the single Sun lineage.
-Ethnologists have not reached consensus on how the Natchez social system originally functioned, and the topic is somewhat controversial.
+Ethnologists have not reached consensus on how the Natchez social system originally functioned.

 In 1731, after several wars with the French, the Natchez were defeated.
-Most of the captured survivors were shipped to Saint-Domingue and sold into slavery; others took refuge with other tribes, such as the Muskogean Chickasaw and Creek, and the Iroquoian-speaking Cherokee.
-Today, most Natchez families and communities are found in Oklahoma, where Natchez members are enrolled in the federally recognized Cherokee and Muscogee (Creek) nations in Oklahoma.
-In the early twenty-first century the Edisto Natchez-Kusso Tribe, amongst others, were state-recognized by the state of South Carolina as being descended from a small group of Natchez that settled in the state during the eighteenth century, but these entities presently lack federal recognition by the Bureau of Indian Affairs.
+Most of the captured survivors were shipped to Saint-Domingue and sold into slavery.
+Others took refuge with other tribes, such as the Chickasaw, Muscogee, and Cherokee.
+Today, most Natchez descendants are found in Oklahoma, where Natchez members are enrolled in the federally recognized Cherokee Nation and Muscogee (Creek) Nation.

+Two state-recognized tribes in South Carolina identify as being of Natchez descent, as well as several other unrecognized organizations.